dasmith/stanford-corenlp-python/README.md

 # Python interface to Stanford Core NLP tools

 This a Python wrapper for Stanford University's NLP group's Java-based [CoreNLP tools](http://nlp.stanford.edu/software/corenlp.shtml).
 It can either be imported as a module or run as an JSON-RPC server.
-Because it uses many large trained models (requiring 3GB RAM and usually a few minutes loading time), most applications will probably want to run it as a server.
+Because it uses many large trained models (requiring 3GB RAM on 64-bit machines and usually a few minutes loading time), most applications will probably want to run it as a server.

 It requires [pexpect](http://www.noah.org/wiki/pexpect).
 The repository includes and uses code from [jsonrpc](http://www.simple-is-better.org/rpc/) and [python-progressbar](http://code.google.com/p/python-progressbar/).